 Traveling to-and-from care programs regularly involves dangerous crossings through rebel-held territories of Congo.
 While returning home from one of these care programs (overseeing an expansion and addition of more children to the care programs) — Joseph and his team were ambushed.

 In the ambush, Joseph was shot five times (hitting the spine and lung), beaten, and left for dead.
-By many miracles he survived, but he is now paralyzed and in need of rehabilitative care as well as additional day-to-day accommodations.
+The first days were critical and it was a miracle that he survived… yet the incident left Joseph paralyzed and in need of extensive rehabilitative care.
 Another teammate, Habu, caught glass in the eye when the windshield exploded from gunshots.
-Others were not shot and escaped without major physical injury.
+Others in the car were not shot and escaped without major physical injury.

 Joseph was recently diagnosed with typhoid and malaria, but he is recovering well!
 He was not admitted to a hospital due to precautions around contracting COVID-19.
 Doctors and nurses have been visiting him in his hotel to provide treatment.
 Please pray for a full recovery soon and a flight opportunity so he can return to his hometown of Goma.